0

 4. Place both baking pans in the hot oven.
 Toast the bread until golden and crisp, 15 – 20 minutes, tossing once.
 Roast the lemon until touched with char and deeply caramelized, 12 – 15 minutes.

-5. Arrange the salad, place the leaves and zucchini, then croutons, roasted lemon slices and seeds—top with dressing, offering more at the table.
+1. Place the leaves and zucchini first, then croutons, roasted lemon slices, and seeds.
+Top with dressing, offering more at the table.

-Serve with a crisp garden leaf salad and this basil dressing, a plate of vegan feta (drizzled with oil and za’atar), a bowl of tahini.
-Add steamed corn on the cob when in season – this combination is a perfect marriage of flavours.
+Serve with a crisp garden leaf salad and this basil dressing, a plate of vegan feta (drizzled with oil and za’atar), and a bowl of tahini.
+When in season, add steamed corn on the cob—this combination is a perfect marriage of flavours.

-There are a few steps in achieving the success of this dish; the crispy golden bottom makes it worth it!
+There are a few steps to making this dish successful.
+The crispy golden bottom makes it worth it!

 • Wash the rice to remove any surface starch, which might make it sticky.